 When evaluating free options for office software, it is wise to ask questions about access limitations and whether the software maker recommends using the free version with real patients.
 At FreeChiro, the free appointment scheduler, practice management software, and the free EHR are fully operational production versions of the software and we encourage you to use in real client setting.

 Chiropractic EMR: Document treatment easily and quickly using SOAP Notes EHR Software

 Website Connectivity: acquire more patients and better serve existing patients through online services like appointment requests, HIPAA compliant messaging, and medical records access through tools that connect directly to an existing website.

-Regulatory Compliance: safety, security, and access controls to help the practice maintain HIPAA and medical billing compliance thresholds.
+Regulatory Compliance: safety, security, and access controls to help the practice maintain HIPAA compliance thresholds.